composer/composer/doc/04-schema.md

 #### Exclude files from classmaps

 If you want to exclude some files or folders from the classmap you can use the 'exclude-from-classmap' property.
-This might be useful to exclude test classes in your live environment, for example.
+This might be useful to exclude test classes in your live environment, for example, as those will be skipped from the classmap even when building an optimized autoloader.

 The classmap generator will ignore all files in the paths configured here.